bellagodiva/Context-Aided-Speech-Emotion-Recognition/README.md

 main_acoustic_transcription.py for acoustic+transcription

-change num past utterances in dataset.py to include N past utterances as context
+input default value for num past utterances (num_past_utterance=N) in src/at_dataset.py or dataset.py to include N past utterances as context